 We provide a family-friendly environment which meets the daily emotional, physical and social well-being needs of parents, young children and other family members.

-- provide a residential assessment service for up to 12 weeks to families where there is risk of significant harm to children
+- a residential assessment service for up to 12 weeks to families where there is risk of significant harm to children

 Vision: Happy positive parents creating flourishing confident children.